A Final Year Project by

 The idea to build a closet stemmed from the realisation that the simple act of opening a closet is something people do without much thought.
 I aimed to recreate that everyday action in this installation.

-Like the Reimagined Vanity, the goal was to showcase the connections between objects and
+Like the Reimagined Vanity, the goal was to showcase the connections between objects and activities by depicting them in unconventional ways.

 04